 Trust is an essential factor in any relationship, whether it is personal or professional.
 Trust is the fundamental element that enables us to create a sense of security and safety.
 When two people trust each other, they are more likely to work together as a team and be successful.

 Dinis shared some key figures about relationships built on trust.
 He said that the organisations that trust can outperform their peers up to 400%, and customers who trust the brands are 88% more likely to buy again.
 79% of the employees who trust their employer are more motivated to work and less likely to leave.

 ‘The Four Factors of Trust: How Organizations Can Earn Lifelong Loyalty’, published by Wiley, highlights the basic factors that make up the framework of an ecosystem built on trust.
 These factors are: Humanity, Capability, Transparency, and Reliability.

 The book highlights some of the most unique case studies from brands like American Express to Delta Airlines.
 It is also available in a video format.
-The book is based on many real-time facts and figures that are also available at The Four Factors of Trust co-authored by Amelia Dunlop.
+The book is based on many real-time facts and figures that are also available at.

 “The book has strong capacities to put together frameworks, data, and track records of other organisations, from the worst to the best, and that can actually help you with practicalities”, concluded Dinis.